-We are a desirable partner to original equipment manufacturers because of our experience, global presence, and innovative technologies.
+We are an important partner to OEMs because of our experience, global presence, and innovative technologies.
 We partner with manufacturers in the defence and security market to strengthen relationships and position for future opportunities.
 OEMs have introduced new platforms and continue to upgrade and extend the life of existing platforms, which drives worldwide demand for training systems.
-For example, Boeing has developed the P-8A maritime patrol aircraft and has subcontracted CAE to design and develop P-8A operational flight trainers for the U.S. Navy and Royal Australian Air Force.
-Boeing continues to market the P-8A internationally and recently signed a contract to deliver the P-8A to the United Kingdom, which will create further opportunities for CAE.
-Other examples of CAE's relationship with OEMs on specific platforms creating opportunities for training systems.

-include Airbus Defence and Space on the C295, which is being offered in Canada on the Fixed-Wing Search and Rescue program, Leonardo Aircraft (formerly Alenia Aermacchi) on the M-346 lead-in fighter trainer, which is being offered in the United States as the T-100 on the U.S. Air Force's T-X program and Lockheed Martin on the C-130J Super Hercules transport aircraft, which is being acquired by several additional international militaries.

-CAE is also part of Team Seahawk in partnership with the U.S. Navy and companies such as Lockheed Martin/Sikorsky which is offering the MH-60R helicopter under the foreign military sales program to international customers.
-In addition, we have a global partnership with General Atomics to offer training solutions for the Predator/Reaper family of remotely piloted aircraft.
+For example, Boeing has developed the P-8A maritime patrol aircraft and has subcontracted CAE to design and develop P-8A operational flight trainers for the U.S. Navy and Royal Australian Air Force and continues to market the P-8 internationally, which will create further opportunities for CAE.
+Other examples of CAE's relationships with OEMs on specific platforms creating opportunities for training systems include Airbus Defence & Space on the C295, which was selected by Canada for the Fixed-Wing Search and Rescue program; Leonardo on the M-346 lead-in fighter trainer; Lockheed Martin on the C-130J Super Hercules transport aircraft, which is being acquired by several branches of the USAF as well international militaries; and General Atomics on the Predator family of remotely piloted aircraft.
+We are also part of Team Seahawk in partnership with the U.S. Navy and companies such as Lockheed Martin/Sikorsky which is offering the MH-60R helicopter under the foreign military sales program to international customers.